 Gill nets, trammel nets, seines, purse seines, and other entangling nets are prohibited in any marked navigational channel, Theodore Industrial Canal, Little Lagoon Pass, or any man-made canal; within 300' of any man-made canal or the mouth of any river, stream, bayou, or creek; and within 300' of any pier, marina, dock, boat launching ramp, or certain "relic" piers.
-Recreational gill nets may not be used beyond 300' of any shoreline, and they may not extend into the water beyond the end of any adjacent pier or block ingress or egress from any of the aforementioned structures.
+Recreational gill nets may not be used beyond 300' of any shoreline.
+It is unlawful to use any seine or net in any manner so as to block ingress or egress from any of the aforementioned structures.

-From January 1 through October 1 of each year, gill nets, trammel nets, seines, haul seines, and other entangling nets are prohibited within 0.25 miles of shore, except (and subject to other provisions) waters east of longitude 87°59' which will be open from 6:00 p.m. to 6:00 a.m. each day from March 15 through the Thursday before Memorial Day.
-From October 2 through December 31, only mullet may be caught with 17/8" minimum mesh nets in these waters during these hours.
+From January 1 through October 1 of each year, gill nets, trammel nets, seines, haul seines, and other entangling nets are prohibited in Gulf waters within 0.25 miles of shore, except (and subject to other provisions) waters east of longitude 87°59' which will be open from 6:00 p.m. to 6:00 a.m. each day from March 15 through the Thursday before Memorial Day.
+From October 2 through December 31, Gulf waters within 0.25 miles of shore will be open to netting and the minimum mesh size for nets shall be 11⁄2" bar.